saikitsune/jobs/contents/backend-engineer/index.md

 * Basic linux knowledge

-### Ok, sound good?
+## Ok, sound good?

-Then let us to see your poems in which `required technology stack` is used with providing a link to any of the followings
+Then let us to see your poems in which *"required technology stack"* is used with providing a link to any of the followings:

 * Github repos.